Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

 How you decide to handle this situation can truly be a career-altering decision if you don't get it right.
 It's now up to you to represent the business and attempt to work through the process of addressing the customer's issue.

-Is this customer going to leave angrier and more frustrated, then complain to your boss and tell every person that he knows how incompetent you are?
-Or, will you be prepared to effectively handle the questions angry customers ask?
+So, what's the probable outcome?
+Is the customer going to leave angrier and more frustrated, then complain everyone he knows how bad the company is, and how incompetent the employees are?
+Or, will you be prepared to effectively handle the situation, and virtually any questions angry customers might ask in the future?

-Will this angry customer leave your office feeling appreciated and understood?
+Will this angry customer leave your place of business feeling appreciated and understood?
 Is he so impressed with your professionalism and ability to resolve the issue quickly that he sings your praises to his family, friends and throughout the community?

-The answer for you will be determined based on your understanding and personal commitment to delivering quality Customer Service - at every opportunity.
-This includes having the skill-set to properly respond to the questions angry customers ask.
+Ultimately, the final resolution will be determined based on your understanding and personal commitment to delivering quality Customer Service - at every opportunity, no matter how difficult a customer may be.
+This includes having the skill-set to properly respond to the various kinds of loaded questions angry customers may ask you.